Radix (EXRD) Trading 17.7% Higher This Week

-Radix (CURRENCY:EXRD) traded down 4.2% against the US dollar during the 1 day period ending at 20:00 PM ET on October 14th.
-Radix has a total market capitalization of $93.92 million and approximately $2.92 million worth of Radix was traded on exchanges in the last day.
-One Radix coin can now be bought for about $0.13 or 0.00000303 BTC on exchanges.
-In the last week, Radix has traded 17.7% higher against the US dollar.
+Radix (CURRENCY:EXRD) traded down 4.2% against the US dollar during the 24 hour period ending at 18:00 PM E.T. on October 15th.
+Radix has a market capitalization of $93.92 million and $2.92 million worth of Radix was traded on exchanges in the last day.
+One Radix coin can now be purchased for approximately $0.13 or 0.00000303 BTC on exchanges.
+During the last week, Radix has traded 17.7% higher against the US dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.